Ang Tanging Ina Mo: Last Na 'To!: Other characters

+Marc Acueza, Serena Dalrymple, Jiro Manio and Yuuki Kadooka briefly reprise their roles as Six, Cate, Shammy and Ten-Ten, respectively.
+Cherry Pie Picache also reprises her role as President Ren Constantino in a special guest appearance.
+Piolo Pascual appears at the end of the film as Ina's new bodyguard Carlito.
+The film's director Wenn V. Deramas has a cameo appearance where he directs a scene with Tom Rodriguez in the hallway outside Ina's hospital room.

 Production

 Development

 Aside from Ai-Ai delas Alas, Eugene Domingo also returns in the last installment as Rowena.
 Majority of the characters reprise their roles in the film.
 Marvin Agustin, Kaye Abad, Nikki Valdez, Marc Acueza return in the last film after being absent in the previous sequel.
 Among the cast, Heart Evangelista is the only character to not appear in the final sequel due to reasons unknown.
 Also in this film, appearances of Ina's husbands played by Tonton Gutierrez as Alfredo, Jestoni Alarcon as Kiko, and Dennis Padilla as Eddie with the exception of Edu Manzano as Tony.
 Serena Dalrymple made her last appearance before her retirement after the film's release.